 Medically supervised detoxification

 By replacing the abused drug with a prescription substitute, the body can tolerate withdrawal far more easily.
-Medications such as Subutex (buprenorphine) and Suboxone (buprenorphine and naloxone) help an addict’s body gradually adjust to a drug-free lifestyle.
+Properly prescribed medications (buprenorphine and naloxone) help an addict’s body gradually adjust to a drug-free lifestyle.

-Methadone is practically a household word, whereas Suboxone is lesser known.
-Suboxone has many advantages over methadone, as the former:
+Methadone is practically a household word, whereas our treatment plan has many advantages over methadone, as the former:

 - Can be dispensed as a regular prescription—no daily visits to a clinic.